 #3.
 Use Baking Soda to Unclog the Drain

 Baking soda and vinegar are two magical ingredients that can be used as a powerful cleaning agent to clean almost anything.
-You can use these to clean your refrigerator, oven, surface, tiles, and sink.
+You can use these to clean your kitchen tiles, refrigerator, oven, cooktop and sink.

 - Use baking soda and vinegar, mix them in equal proportion and pour it into the drain.
 Leave it overnight, and wash it off the next day.
 Re-piping the drain must be done in every 5-6 months, as the pipes tend to get damaged easily.
 Baking soda and lemon juice can also help unclog the drain.